 - In extreme temperature conditions or when the specimen is placed in your lock box for an extended period of time, please notify transportation so that we can make the appropriate arrangements to pick up the specimen.

-Your courier is linked to the Beaumont Laboratory by Handheld PDA Device equipped with Global Positioning System (GPS) and Mobile radio.
-Whether you are a routine or Will Call pickup, specimens should be prepared for transport in anticipation of the Courier’s arrival.
+Your courier is linked to Beaumont Laboratory by a Handheld PDA Device equipped with Global Positioning System (GPS) and Mobile radio.
+Whether a routine or will call pickup, specimens should be prepared for transport in anticipation of the courier’s arrival.
 Using their handheld mobile GPS device, your courier will scan each requisition and record the type of specimens associated with the order.
-This information allows the lab to track your specimens from the moment of pick up in your office to the time when testing is completed.
+This information allows Beaumont Laboratory to track your specimens from the moment of pick up in your office to the time when testing is completed.

-If there is a flag on your box dated for the current day, and you have specimens that need to be transported to the lab, please call a Customer Service Agent (800-551-0488, Option 1) to schedule the courier to return to your location to pick up the specimens.
+If there is a flag on your box dated for the current day, and you have specimens that need to be transported to the laboratory, please call Customer Service (800-551-0488, Option 1) to schedule the courier to return to your location to pick up the specimens.

 All calls to the laboratory for a pickup will be given a confirmation number with a date and time.
 We recommend that you log that information in your records.

-If you have specimens that were not picked up in your Lock Box from the previous day or you have specimens you have forgotten to put in the lock box, please call a Customer Service Agent for a STAT pickup.
-Specimens that are not delivered to the lab in a timely fashion may not be viable for testing.
+If you have specimens that were not picked up in your lock box from the previous day or you have specimens you have forgotten to put in the lock box, please call Customer Service for a STAT pickup.
+Specimens that are not delivered to the laboratory in a timely fashion may not be viable for testing.
 A technical expert will review all late arrivals to evaluate specimens for testing.